Geometry of charged rotating discs of dust in Einstein-Maxwell theory: Boundary value problem for the charged disc of dust

 where

 with $\alpha\coloneqq \Re\Phi=-A_t$, are the Ernst potentials.
 The potentials $\beta$ and $b$ are defined via

 and

 $\nabla$ and $\Delta$ are meant as operators in 3-dimensional Euclidean space with cylindrical coordinates $\rho,\zeta$ and $\varphi$.
-In the Ernst equations the function $h$ is absent, since it can be determined by a path-independent line integration from the other functions.
+Note that the integrability conditions for (\ref{eq:bvp.6a}) and (\ref{eq:bvp.6b}) are automatically satisfied as a consequence of the Einstein-Maxwell equations.
+Vice versa, (\ref{eq:bvp.6a}) and (\ref{eq:bvp.6b}) may be used to obtain $a$ and $A_{\varphi}$ from the solutions to the Ernst equations by a path-independent line integration.
+The function $h$ can be determined by a path-independent line integration from the other functions as well.

 Using reflection symmetry the following boundary conditions on the disc, i.e.\ for \mbox{$0\leq \rho \leq \rho_0$} and $\zeta=0$, where $\rho_0$ is the coordinate radius, can be derived:

 The Ernst equations (\ref{eq:bvp.1}) and (\ref{eq:bvp.2}) together with the boundary conditions (\ref{eq:bvp.3}), as well as the asymptotic flatness condition ($\mathcal{E}\to 1$ and $\Phi \to 0$ for \mbox{$\rho^2+\zeta^2 \to \infty$}) and the regularity condition at the rim of the disc, form a well-defined boundary value problem for the charged disc of dust.